 - Maintaining continence

 Long term care is something that will always be needed.
-In the United States, there is a 70 percent chance the average 65-year-old will need some form of long term care.
+In the United States, there is a 70% chance the average 65-year-old will need some form of long term care.
 Unfortunately, it can be quite expensive.

 Long term care isn’t just for elderly, however.
 It’s also available to someone with a disability that inhibits them from performing some everyday living tasks.